top of page

 she / her

 Mollia has been a teaching artist for over 30 years.
-With roots in the theatre and wings in dance and writing, her path has engaged in leading programming with several arts, educational, and community organizations as well as her own offering from the heart, Dance Like You, which holds classes and a collaborative series called dance company.
-She has a BA from Bennington College, a PCE in Memoir from the University of Washington, and is pursuing an MFA in Nonfiction from Pacific University.
-Mollia loves sharing sparkly moments of alchemy with others whether it is in a creative coaching session, on the page, swirling in watercolors, or on the dance floor.
+With roots in the theatre and wings in dance and writing, her path has engaged in leading programming with several arts, educational, community organizations and local creative classes.
+Mollia loves sharing moments of alchemy with others whether in a creative coaching session, in written words on the page, playing with swirling watercolors, or on the dance floor.
+She has an MFA in Writing from Pacific University.

 she / her

 Ashley is a filmmaker and teaching artist who has worked in a variety of industries throughout her creative career.
+Originally from North Carolina, Ashley brings a passion for people and storytelling into everything she creates.
 She is a graduate from the School of Media and Performing Arts at the Savannah College of Art and Design in Savannah, GA.
-She loves visual storytelling and exploring life and the human condition.
-She loves all things film: and has worked as a director, casting agent and stylist and has worked in film distribution, marketing and is the owner of a vintage clothing and sustainable styling business.
+She has directed many short films and music videos and spent many years working as a freelance filmmaker and personal stylist (in productions and with helping individuals build a sustainable wardrobe).
+Ashley's work is dedicated to the exploration of the vulnerability of the human experience through visual storytelling.
+She loves visual journaling, watercoloring and collage.
+She loves all things film: and has worked as a director, casting agent, camera operator, producer and stylist and had a career working in independent film distribution.
 Ashley stays engaged with arts through being a teaching artist, and thrives on community building and activism.

 they / them